apache/incubator-retired-blur/blur-admin/Regression.md

 # Regression Testing
-## A documented set of steps needed to manually regression test a page:
+## A documented set of steps needed to manually regression test BlurConsole:

 ### Dashboard
   1. Click on a zookeeper, this should take you to that zookeepers environment page and set it as the current zookeeper.